drklee3/COEN177L/lab4/README.md

     -v               Sets the level of verbosity

 OPTIONS:
-    -a, --algorithm <algorithm>    Sets the page replacement algorithm to use [possible values: fifo, lru, second_chance]
+    -a, --algorithm <algorithm>    Sets the page replacement algorithm to use [possible values: fifo, lru, second_chance, sc]

 ARGS:
     <table_size>     Sets the page table size